nsehgal1301/VSDIAT_Training/main.md

 we can replace the current cells with new ones to which can have a variety of advantages.

-**Lab – Extracting LEF File from Layout File**
+## **Lab – Extracting LEF File from Layout File**

-Till now we have completed the ………… and now it’s time to …… .
+Till now we have completed the cell extraction and characterization now we will convert the corresponding cell to LEF.
 In order to do so initially we will launch a Inverter GUI in a Magic Shell by using the following command –

-Magic -T \<Tech File Path\> \<Mag File\>
+`magic -T \<Tech File Path\> \<Mag File\>`

 <img src="./media/image133.png"
 style="width:7.0875in;height:0.15694in" />